-To access this information, special equipment must be directly connected to the recording modules.
+To read data recorded by an EDR, special equipment is required, and access to the vehicle or the EDR is needed.
+In addition to the vehicle manufacturer, other parties, such as law enforcement, that have such special equipment, can read the information if they have access to the vehicle or the EDR.
 Ford Motor Company and Ford of Canada do not access event data recorder information without obtaining consent, unless pursuant to court order or where required by law enforcement, other government authorities or other third parties acting with lawful authority.
 Other parties may seek to access the information independently of Ford Motor Company and Ford of Canada.

-To the extent that any law pertaining to Event Data Recording applies to SYNC® or its features, please note the following: Once 911 Assist (if equipped) is enabled (set ON), 911 Assist may, through any paired and connected cell phone, disclose to emergency services that the vehicle has been in a crash involving the deployment of an airbag or, in certain vehicles, the activation of the fuel pump shut-off.
-Certain versions or updates to 911 Assist may also be capable of electronically or verbally disclosing to 911 operators the vehicle location, and/or other details about the vehicle or crash to assist 911 operators to provide the most appropriate emergency services.
-If you do not want to disclose this information, do not activate the feature.
-See your SYNC® supplement for more information.
-Additionally, when you connect to Traffic, Directions and Information (if equipped, U.S. only), the service uses GPS technology and advanced vehicle sensors to collect the vehicle's current location, travel direction, and speed ("vehicle travel information") only to help provide you with the directions, traffic reports, or business searches you request.
+Note: Including to the extent that any law pertaining to Event Data Recorders applies to SYNC[®] or its features, please note the following: Once 911 Assist (if equipped) is enabled (set ON), 911 Assist may, through any paired and connected cell phone, disclose to emergency services that the vehicle has been in a crash involving the deployment of an airbag or, in certain vehicles, the activation of the fuel pump shut-off.
+Certain versions or updates to 911 Assist may also be capable of being used to electronically or verbally provide to 911 operators the vehicle location (such as latitude and longitude), and/or other details about the vehicle or crash or personal information about the occupants to assist 911 operators to provide the most appropriate emergency services.
+If you do not want to disclose this information, do not activate the 911 Assist feature.
+See your SYNC[®] supplement for more information.

+Additionally, when you connect to Traffic, Directions and Information (if equipped, U.S. only) the service uses GPS technology and advanced vehicle sensors to collect the vehicle's current location, travel direction, and speed ("vehicle travel information") only to help provide you with the directions, traffic reports, or business searches your request.
 If you do not want Ford or its vendors to receive this information, do not activate the service.
 Ford Motor Company and the vendors it uses to provide you with this information do not store your vehicle travel information.
 For more information, see Traffic, Directions and Information, Terms and Conditions.
-See your SYNC® supplement for more information.
+See your SYNC[®] supplement for more information.